DZamataev/RKXMLDictionarySerialization/README.md

 Add the source files to your project.
 *[cocoapod coming soon]*

+Install the dependency which is a fork of XMLDictionary

+The necessary fork is here https://github.com/DZamataev/XMLDictionary

+The original is here https://github.com/nicklockwood/XMLDictionary

+*[pull request sent]*

 Once installed, register the serialization in your app delegate (or wherever you handle RestKit setup):
 ```
 #import "RKXMLDictionarySerialization.h"